 Anatomical and Biomechanical Basis

 During the empty can test, the arm is positioned in approximately 90 degrees of forward flexion and 30-45 degrees of abduction, with the thumb pointing downwards (internal rotation).
-This specific position places the supraspinatus tendon under tension, making it more susceptible to pain or weakness if there is an underlying injury.
+Still, this specific position places the supraspinatus tendon under tension, making it more susceptible to pain or weakness if there is an underlying injury.
 When the examiner applies downward resistance against the patient's attempt to elevate the arm, the supraspinatus muscle is further stressed, potentially eliciting symptoms that help diagnose a supraspinatus injury.

 Performing the Empty Can Test: A Step-by-Step Guide